borg286/sevtech/README.md

 * SevTech contains the mod "Despawnable Spawners".
 This mod is set up to destroy spawners (the cage block) after it has spawned 400 mobs.

 * Well Bucket - Creates water if next to a source block.
 Combine with liquid hopper to automate into a tank

+* Think big, plan ahead, don't get stuck in a small base in ages 1 and 2 since age 3 involves a lot of multi block machines that will require a lot of space.

+* Save your iron, you will need a lot of it and it's not as common as in regular modded mc.

 ### Things to look out for